 The Citi Prestige Card has been devalued over and over again (here’s what happened last time) and it lost almost all of its consumer protections when Citi devalued most of its portfolio in the second half of last year, so I decided some time ago that the card was being cut from my wallet – I can’t justify the $495 annual fee any more when I have other cards that, more or less, perform the same functions.

-My Platinum Card from American Express offers me 5 points/dollar on flight bookings, my Chase Sapphire Reserve card earns me 3 points/dollar on worldwide dining and all travel and both cards now offer pretty solid consumer protections so between them they mostly cover me for any earnings I’ll miss out on by giving up Citi’s top-level card.
+The Platinum Card® from American Express offers me 5 points/dollar on flight bookings, the Chase Sapphire Reserve card earns me 3 points/dollar on worldwide dining and all travel and both cards now offer pretty solid consumer protections so between them they mostly cover me for any earnings I’ll miss out on by giving up Citi’s top-level card.

 Yes, the Prestige card also comes with a few nice-sounding benefits but most are either also offered by other cards (e.g. Priority Pass membership and Global Entry credit which come with the Platinum Card and the Sapphire Reserve) or they’ve been devalued to a point where I don’t really care for them anymore (e.g. the 4th-night free benefit).